Here are some ideas to help you sleep better without medicine.

 I have tried other sleep tips like eating certain foods, avoiding caffeine and sugar, not watching TV or being on my phone before bed, and many other things.
 These may help a little, but honestly the things I have listed above are the ones that have worked best for me consistently through the years.

 If you are having a hard time sleeping due to a cold, read my article on how to prevent a cold naturally that you can try next time you feel like you’re coming down with something.

 Sleep is a blessing, and we all know that we need it to function properly, to let our brains and bodies rest, and just so we won’t be easily frustrated at work the next day.

 I hope these tips help you.
 Please post below what works for you.
 I may give it a try!
-And don’t forget to share with a friend who might benefit from this information.
+And don’t forget to share with a friend who might benefit from this information or on Pinterest.